-- Complete the flow check and CRAGS. - 2.
+- 1. Complete the flow check and CRAGS. - 2.
 Perform this maneuver at or below maneuvering speed. - a.
-15" MP and 2500/2600 RPM(depending on density altitude) should yield approximately 100 KIAS. - 3.
+18" MP and 2500 RPM should yield approximately 110 KIAS. - 3.
 Determine the wind direction. - 4.
 Select a rectangular area from which an emergency landing can be made should the need arise. - 5.
 Plan to enter the maneuver for either a left or right pattern. - 6.
 Enter the maneuver at 800-1000' AGL. - 7.
 Enter the downwind on a 45° angle. - 8.
 Throughout the maneuver, establish a crab angle to maintain a uniform distance around the rectangular reference area at approximately 1/2 mile. - 9.
 Very the bank angle as appropriate based upon groundspeed to maintain a constant radius during the turns. - 10.
 At least one lap of the rectangle is required though more may be completed for practice purposes. - 11.
 After the maneuver is complete, trim the aircraft for cruise and complete the flow check.